MOSES * EGYPT * SPAETH

 - evt. praktisk at kunne læse teksten off-line

-PREFACE BY AUTHOR: This re-evaluation of the time and status of the historical Moses and the special inspirations behind his work, is based on interdisciplinary scientific- and cultural historical research, connecting archaeological findings, textual research, and astronomical dating.
-All recovered material are being related to the Bible, the Rabbinical Writings, and various authors of Antiquity.
+PREFACE BY AUTHOR: This re-evaluation of the time and status of the historical Moses and the special inspirations behind his work - is based on interdisciplinary scientific- and cultural historical research, connecting archaeological findings, textual research, and astronomical dating - all being evaluated in relation to the Bible, the Rabbinical Writings, and various important authors of Antiquity.

-Many handed-down sources and findings have, for the first time, been put into a greater context and should be judged in its entirety.
-The book is not based on single sources or solitary decisions; on the other hand, its foundation is the presentation of a long string of clues and indications; these may be considered a "special offer" to further research.
+Many handed-down sources and findings have, for the first time, been put into a greater context all of which should be judged in its entirety.
+The book is not based on single sources or solitary decisions - rather,the focus is on the presentation of a long string of clues and indications; these may be considered a "special offer" to further research.

 The book can be read without previous scientific qualifications.
-And is not an attempt to present Moses' "curriculum vitae", nor is it "documentary fiction", or a historical account distributed by fashionable writing.
+It is not an attempt to present Moses' "curriculum vitae", nor is it "documentary fiction", or a historical account distributed in trendy reading form.

-Annotations have been left out in favour of coherence and legibility.
+Annotations at the bottom of pages or at special places have been left out in favour of coherence and legibility.
 Instead, annotations have been continuously included in the reading-matter.
-References of sources are given directly on the spot and may, as you like, be passed over or used in further documentation just like Summaries and Appendixes.
+References of sources are given directly on the spot and may, as you like, be passed over or used in further documentation just like summaries and appendices.
 The intentional lack of other current annotation is compensated for by a comprehensive bibliography with further substantiation of the information given in the book.
-The bibliography has been divided into various fields of subject in order to facilitate verification.
+The bibliography has been divided into various fields of subject matter in order to facilitate verification.

 The British Egyptologist Alan H. Gardiner's transcription of Egyptian names has been preferred.
 Supplementary astronomical data are presented at the end of the book.

 A number of researchers and experts have from their separate fields of science most kindly contributed with guidance, criticism, argumentation, and encouragement.
-Naturally, these experts are not responsible for the ways of using their information.
+Naturally, these experts are not responsible for the way in which their information has been used.

 Special thanks are offered to: